Home

 Written in celebration of a black community on the outskirts of Savannah, Yamekraw: A Negro Rhapsody (1927) was first performed by Fats Waller in a Carnegie Hall concert organized by William C. Handy.
 It seems most likely that Johnson's relative inexperience in orchestral writing prompted him to ask William Grant Still to rework the score in 1928.
 Still's version calls for three saxophones, two trumpets and trombone joined by banjo, drums and strings.
 The solo piano part amply illustrates Johnson's wide reach, with an abundance of stride piano left-hand tenths and extended right-hand excursions, all the while infused with the blues.

 A solo piano version of Yamekraw: A Negro Rhapsody (14:12) has been recorded by pianist Marco Fumo on Rhapsody in Black and White, Dynamic 351 (2000).
-Fumo teaches piano at the Conservatory of Castel Franco Veneto in Italy and is a specialist in the performance of African American piano repertoire of the jazz age.
-Here is how the liner notes describe the work:
+He teaches piano at the Conservatory of Castel Franco Veneto in Italy and is a specialist in the performance of African American piano repertoire of the jazz age.
+He writes in the liner notes:

 His first stroke in 1940 did not prevent him from presenting a concert of his own works at Carnegie Hall in 1944, but a much more serious stroke occurred in 1951, confining him to bed until his death.